You know this big effort to reduce home foreclosures?

 Perhaps unsurprisingly, the report found that loans were far less likely to fall back into default if a borrower's monthly payment is reduced.

-Nine months after modification, about 26% of loans in which payments had dropped by 10% or more had fallen back into default.
+Nine months after modification, about 26% of loans in which payments had dropped by 10% or more had fallen back into default, contradicting the whole theory.

-Reduce the payment, reduce default.
+Reduce the payment, reduced default.

 The people whose payments went down more than 10%, 26% of them went into default.

-I'm sorry, I can't, I I have I can't help but laugh at this.
+I can't help but laugh at this.

-Well, why, Roosh?
+Well, why, Rush?

 And it isn't working.

-Ladies and gentlemen, it's the government after all.
+Ladies and gentlemen, it's the government, after all.

 It's a bureaucracy ordering banks to do things that the banks otherwise wouldn't do.

-And of course, the banks, these evil guys are trying to find a way to recuperate what they're being forced to lose by spreading out some payments over the 30 or 40 year life of your mortgage.
+And of course, the banks, these evil guys, are trying to find a way to recuperate what they're being forced to lose by spreading out some payments over the 30 or 40 year life of your mortgage.

-Cruel thing to say, but these are the these are the beneficiaries of Barney Frank's definition of affordable housing.
+But these are the beneficiaries of Barney Frank's definition of affordable housing.

 Give you a house.